Godot vs. Bevy for indie and 2D games: an honest 2026 comparison

 This is the difference that determines almost everything else.
 Godot gives you a full graphical editor: you build scenes by composing nodes in a tree, lay out levels by dragging, wire up signals in the inspector, and see your game take shape visually.
 A non-programmer can be productive in Godot within a week, and even seasoned engineers move faster on level design because they are not hand-coding spatial layout.

-Bevy has no such editor.
-You define everything in Rust source — entities, components, systems, scenes.
-For a certain kind of programmer this is liberating: everything is in version-controlled text, there is no opaque editor state, and the whole project is grep-able.
-For everyone else it is a tax that is paid on every single piece of content you create.
+For everyone else it is a tax paid on every single piece of content you create.
 If your game is content-heavy — many levels, many hand-placed scenes, lots of art integration — that tax compounds badly in Bevy and is nearly invisible in Godot.

 Bevy is Rust, full stop.
 Rust gives you memory safety without a garbage collector, fearless multithreading, and excellent performance — but it asks a lot in return.
 The borrow checker that makes Bevy's parallel scheduler safe is the same borrow checker that will reject your code repeatedly while you learn.
-For an experienced Rust developer this is a non-issue and even a pleasure.
-For a newcomer trying to learn the engine and the language at once, it is the most common reason people bounce off Bevy entirely.

 A blunt heuristic.
 If you cannot already write a small command-line tool in Rust without fighting the compiler, do not make a game your way of learning Rust.
 Pick Godot, ship something, and come back to Bevy later if the systems-programming itch is still there.

-Bevy can absolutely do 2D, and its ECS model is genuinely elegant for games with many interacting entities.
+Bevy can absolutely do 2D, and its ECS model is elegant for games with many interacting entities.
 But the surrounding 2D tooling and content workflow are less mature, and you will spend more time building scaffolding that Godot hands you for free.
 If 2D shipping speed is your priority, this category is not close.

 Godot's 4.x line has been stable enough that projects survive engine upgrades without major surgery, which matters enormously for a multi-month project.
 Bevy, by contrast, still introduces breaking changes in essentially every minor release; a project pinned to one version will need migration work to move to the next.
-Bevy's migration guides are good, but the existence of a migration guide per release is itself the point.
-For a solo developer trying to finish a game, that recurring upgrade cost is a real drag on momentum.

 For the kind of game this site mostly documents — a 2D, content-rich, simulation-flavoured RPG built by a small team or a single person who wants to actually ship — Godot is the clear recommendation in 2026.
 The visual editor, the approachable language, the 2D maturity, and the upgrade stability all point the same direction, and none of Bevy's advantages outweigh them for that profile.